How to get a refund if your cottage holiday is cancelled

 The property has been sold, double booked or the owner has decided to raise prices and cancel lower rate bookings: there are many reasons an owner or agent might cancel a holiday booking at the last minute.
 Unless you have suitable travel insurance or payment protection, as a guest you have little support behind you to fight your case.

+Why has the booking been cancelled?
 Here are some tips to recovering money when your holiday is cancelled.

 Check the cancellation terms in the booking contract